 Benefits of Gardening in Window Boxes

 Window boxes make up for their small size with dapper charm and an easy intimacy.
 They are big enough — and prominent enough — to attract the ambitions of a grand garden designer, and small enough not to overwhelm the enthusiasm of a novice.
 Urban farmers can plant a window box with a quick crop of lettuce in spring, or fill one with parsley, basil, rosemary and other herbs for a steady supply for the kitchen all summer long.

-Many styles and materials are available to suit your gardening roots and style.
-The only requirements for successful window boxes are that they must have drainage holes, they should be deep enough for a good root run, and they must be sturdy enough to hold up in the weather.
+Many styles and materials of window boxes are available to suit your gardening roots.
+The only requirements for having successful window box gardens are that: they must have drainage holes, they should be deep enough for a good root run, and they must be sturdy enough to hold up in the weather.
 When you choose plants for window boxes, you can please yourself: there are no rules or regulations, and when the garden is no bigger than a tea tray, it's hard to blow the budget.
-Here are some planting ideas for window boxes for all seasons:

 Ideas for What to Plant in Window Boxes for All Seasons

 When a brilliant spring display of hyacinths and pansies is done, plant some hard-working petunias or other annual flowers for the summer, and then chrysanthemums in the fall.
 For a tailored and sophisticated look, add some touches of white flowers.

 Still Unsure What to Grow in Your Window Boxes?
 Mix & Match

 Plants in pots need fertilizer to grow and bloom, and they have to be watered regularly.
 You can add slow-release fertilizer when you plant, or fertilize with a water-soluble fertilizer mixed in a watering can.